erickbytes/divbull/divbull.com/content/blog/Stocks-I-Bought-and-Sold-Recently.md

 Enter Oracle.
 Add in that they're buying nuclear reactors, data centers and signing billion dollar deals, with a burgeoning backlog order book and you have a wealth of possible catalysts coming in the future.

+**NTDOY**

+After buying at various times since 2021, I added more Nintendo ADRs in anticipation of the runup to their Switch 2 release after seeing the signs of successful console launch.
+My intuition was rewarded, as the ADR price is up 49% year to date.
+I boosted my ADR share count by ~33% in March, April and June after the launch.
+I have high confidence in Nintendo to ride the Switch 2 console, tap into its intelectual property with the new Florida theme park plus Super Mario Bros and Zelda movie releases coming.
+Nintendo is creating new generations of fans beyond its past consoles like super nintendo, N64, Gameboy, Nintendo DS, Wii and the original switch.
+This is an impressive company, the more you learn about it.
+I'm enjoying having this international stock in my portfolio.
+Includes added bonuses like a stake in The Pokemon company and the Seattle Mariners baseball team.
+Check out the "Nintendo Today" app to keep up with happenings.

 **RAYJ**

 Japanese equities are very intriguing to me.
 This ETF raises my international exposure